 How do I dress and behave?

 Folks who visit St. Stephen’s can dress in whatever way they feel comfortable for a Sunday morning.
 We have folks who visit in suit and tie, and people who come in walking shorts.
 We’re interested in the “real you.”
-The later service tends to be a bit more casual.

 What if my kids are “active”?